 To help answer a few, we’ve put together a selection of our favourite street, celebrity and catalogue shots that showcase the very best in blue suits.
-Within there’s over 50 examples of men doing blue suits like stylish men should.
+Within them are over 50 examples of men wearing blue suits as stylish men should.
 You’ll find we’re covered single-breasted as well as some double-breasted suits.

 Simple Rules To Follow When Wearing A Blue Suit

 - Stick with a crisp white shirt or a lighter shade of pink or blue.
 These colours create a little contrast allowing your blue suit to pop

 - When it comes to ties the world is your oyster.
 I prefer black or navy but red, burgundy and greens will also work too